juju/docs/README.md

     git clone git@github.com:{yourusername}/docs.git juju-docs
     cd juju-docs

 Add a second remote to the upstream Juju repository your fork came from.
-This lets you use commands such as `git pull juju juju-docs-upstream` to update a branch from the original trunk, as you'll see below.
+This lets you use commands such as `git pull upstream master` to update a branch from the original trunk, as you'll see below.

-    git remote add juju-docs-upstream git@github.com:juju/docs.git
+    git remote add upstream https://github.com/juju/docs.git

 Create a feature branch to work on: